 Refund.
-You will receive money back if you or your aid paid more than the amount needed for tuition, fees, and on-campus housing.
+You will receive money back if you or your aid paid more than the amount needed for tuition, fees, on-campus housing, and institutional charges.

 The specifics within each step depend on whether you are receiving financial aid and scholarships for the semester.
 Choose the population below that best describes you to see how and when each step will affect you.

 There are several requirements you must meet for your aid to disburse.
 Make sure you do the following:

 - Enroll for the required amount of hours according to your specific financial aid and/or scholarships.
 You can find your award descriptions at MyUNT, in your scholarship award letter, or by checking this site.

 - Pay all balances from previous academic years.
 Your aid will not disburse if you owe a balance equal to or greater than $200.